-As well as marvellous scenery and comfortable accommodation, there are many encounters with local people, whose customs and rhythm of life has changed little over the centuries.
-The following is an example of the itinerary planned (subject to change if local conditions require): Day 1 - You will be met (usually about 08.30) in Quito and driven north about 2 hours with a stop on the Equator line on the way.
-Meet the horses and, once everyone is comfortable, set off on a gentle introductory ride, climbing over a ridge with stunning views of verdant valleys and Cayambe vocano.
-There will be a stop en-route for a picnic lunch and in the afternoon you arrive at the farm, which is also home to Andalucian (PRE) horses (about a 2 hour drive and 4 to 5 hours riding).
-After riding you can view the collection of Inca and pre-Inca ceramics discovered here.
-Dinner and night at a working hacienda, La Merced.
-(B,L,D) Day 2 - Breakfast and set off riding, following tracks between the meadows and passing tiny hamlets of adobe huts and ladies in their bright coloured skirts herding their pigs and sheep.
-The route takes you through woodlands and around the patchwork fields of quinoa, potatoes, maize, lupins and tree tomato orchards.
+Nights are at a combination of haciendas, farms and country hotels.
+As well as marvellous scenery and comfortable accommodation, this itinerary promises many encounters with local people, whose customs and rhythm of life has changed little over the centuries.
+The following is an example of the itinerary planned - always subject to change if local conditions require:

+Day 1 - You will be met in the morning (usually about 08.30) in Quito and driven north about 2 hours, with a stop on the Equator line en-route.
+Meet the horses and, once everyone is comfortable, set off on a gentle introductory ride, climbing over a ridge with stunning views of lush valleys and of Cayambe volcano.
+Stop for a picnic lunch along the way and in the afternoon arrive at a working hacienda (farm), where Andalucian (PRE) horses are bred (about 4 to 5 hours riding).
+After riding you can view the collection of Inca and pre-Inca ceramics that have been discovered here.
+Dinner and night hacienda La Merced.
+(B,L,D)

+Day 2 - Breakfast and set off riding, following tracks between the meadows and passing tiny hamlets of adobe huts and ladies in their bright coloured skirts herding pigs and sheep.
+The route takes you through woodland and around the patchwork fields of quinoa, potatoes, maize, lupins and tree tomato orchards.
 There are magnificent views of the jagged Mojanda summit as you cross the slopes of the sacred Imbabura Volcano - the focus of many pre-Inca legends.
-Nearing your nights accommodation, you pass avocadoes, papaya, passion fruit and, as you ride into the Hacienda's courtyard, graced with bougainvillea, you might see a flash of colour as hummingbirds pass en-route to the agapanthus flowers (about 5 to 6 hours riding).
-After the ride there should be a chance to visit to the nearby town of Otavalo, famous for its market.
-Dinner and night at Haceinda Cusin.
+Nearing the night's accommodation, ride past avocado and papaya trees, passion fruit plants and, as you ride into the Hacienda's bougainvillea clad courtyard, you might see a flash of colour as humming-birds flit past en-route to the agapanthus flowers (about 5 to 6 hours riding).
+After riding there should be a chance to visit the nearby town of Otavalo, famous for its colourful market.
+Dinner and night Hacienda Cusin.
 (B,L,D)